cmroanirgo/epub-reader/README.txt

 This section describes how to install the plugin and get it working.
 Choose one method.

+Make sure you

 ## Use Github Updater

 If you have already installed [Github Updater](https://github.com/afragen/github-updater), then use that.

 1. Open Github Updater settings and click the 'Install Plugin' tab.
-1. Enter `cmroanirgo/epub-reader` as the Plugin URI and then Install.
+2. Enter `cmroanirgo/epub-reader` as the Plugin URI and then Install.
+3. Go to the Plugins screen and click __Activate__.

 If you do not have [Github Updater](https://github.com/afragen/github-updater), then you may wish to do so.
 It is the recommended way to install and keep up-to-date.